 U.S. citizens overseas are guaranteed the right to vote in federal elections in the United States.
 Please note that you cannot simply log on to a website and vote at the last minute.
-Almost all states require voters to physically send in registration documents, receive paper ballots by return post, and mail in their completed ballots.
+Some jurisdictions allow you to return your completed absentee ballot electronically and others do not.
 Adequate preparation is the key.

-You cannot register to vote or vote at the U.S. Embassy.
-However, we do supply the forms necessary to request an absentee ballot from your last state of residence.
+You cannot register to vote or vote at the U.S. Embassy, nor do we supply the forms necessary to request an absentee ballot from your last place f residence.
 Please visit the Federal Voting Assistance Program website.
-This site has detailed information about absentee voting, including how to download, fill in and send the absentee ballot request form to the appropriate address in your state.
+This site has detailed information about absentee voting, including how to download, fill in and send the absentee ballot request form to the appropriate address in your jurisdiction.
 For quick answers, consult the FVAP’s Voting FAQ.

 You can also find more information at Travel.state.gov.

-Important Notice: States are no longer required to automatically send ballots to voters for an entire election cycle so everyone who wants to vote in U.S. elections from overseas should send in a new Federal Post Card Application in January of each year.
+Important Notice: Jurisdictions are no longer required to automatically send absentee ballots to voters for an entire election cycle so everyone who wants to vote in U.S. elections from overseas should send in a new Federal Post Card Application in January of each year.

 The Absentee Voting Process

-- To request an absentee ballot you must complete and mail a Federal Post Card Application, available at the FVAP website or at the U.S. Embassy.
+- Request an absentee ballot by completing a Federal Post Card Application, available at the FVAP website.

-- A Local Election Official in your state of residence approves your request to register/vote, or asks you for more information.
+- A Local Election Official in your jurisdiction of residence approves your request to register/vote, or asks you for more information.

-- Once approved, a Local Election Official in your state of residence mails you an absentee ballot.
+- Once approved, a Local Election Official in your place of residence emails you an absentee ballot.

-- Only 17 states, to date, provide exemption to the physical presence law for UOCAVA citizens overseas.
+Only 17 states, to date, provide exemption to the physical presence law for UOCAVA citizens overseas.
 These states allow eligible U.S. citizens who have never resided in the U.S. to register and vote where a parent would be eligible to vote.
-See the 2007-08 Voting Assistance Guide (www.fvap.gov) for specific information.
+See the FVAP Voting Assistance Guide for specific information.